dsoto/WP19/outline.md

 We account for each of these possibilities as we assemble the time series of generator data.

 We model the cost per kWh of generation on these microgrids using a linear fit of manufacturer generator specification data from nine specification sheets from three manufacturers.
-All specification sheets report the fuel use in liters per kWh as a function of the power delivered by the generator (load).
+All specification sheets report the fuel use in liters per hour as a function of the power delivered by the generator (load).
-All specification sheets report on SFC while delivering power at 50%, 75%, and 100% of the rated load while some also include a 25% data point.
+The fuel rate is reported while delivering power at 50%, 75%, and 100% of the rated load while some also include a 25% data point.
-We assume a linear relationship between the SFC and the delivered power as well as the SFC and the rated power for the generator.
+We assume a linear relationship between the fuel rate and the delivered power.
+We produce a linear fit to each generator.
+The slope of the fit is the increased fuel rate for each additional kW of power delivered.
+The intercept of the fit is the fuel rate with no power delivered (no-load fuel consumption).
-These data are used to create a linear regression model of fuel use.
+The mean of the slopes and intercepts are used to create a linear model of fuel use for a general generator.
+Dividing by the fuel rate by the power delivered yields the specific fuel consumption.
-The rated power for each of the three generators and the observed average power of operation for each microgrid is fed into this linear model to predict the SFC for each generator.
+The observed average power of operation for each microgrid is fed into this linear model to predict the SFC for each generator.

 We also estimate the per kWh cost of generation in real-world conditions on these grids from the delivered energy and the reported fuel use.
 Operators keep logs of the approximate fuel use per day for the microgrids.